Fernhurst: Governance

 An electoral ward in the same name exists.
 This ward includes Linchmere and had at the 2011 census a total ward population of 5,334.

 St Margaret's Church

-The Anglican parish church, dedicated to St Margaret of Antioch, was rebuilt in the nineteenth century, the south aisle in 1859 and the tower and spire as part of a general restoration by Anthony Salvin in 1881.
+The Anglican parish church, dedicated to St Margaret of Antioch, was rebuilt in the 19th century, the south aisle in 1859 and the tower and spire as part of a general restoration by Anthony Salvin in 1881.
 The interior is plain.

 May Revels

 Every May the traditional "Revels" fete is held on the green, raising funds for village societies and some local charities.
 The event includes various local May-time celebrations, such as maypole dancing, and the May queen is elected from the local area.
-In May 2006 a film of the village for the Meridian ITV programme "Village voices" was filmed involving the revels and local craftsmen.
+In May 2006 a film of the village for the Meridian ITV programme Village Voices was filmed involving the revels and local craftsmen.
 It was screened on 15 August 2006.